 ENGINE: 2 x Bristol Pegasus X 9-cylinder air-cooled radial engines developing 920 horsepower each.

 SPEED (MAX): 142 miles-per-hour (228 kilometers-per-hour; 123 knots)

 RANGE: 1,740 miles (2,800 kilometers; 1,512 nautical miles)

 RATE-OF-CLIMB: 1,180 meters (360 meters-per-minute)

 Detailing the development and operational history of the Saunders-Roe A.27 London Reconnaissance Flying Boat Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 The SARO London borrowed much from the British flying boat designs peppering the 1920s and, in many ways, her retirement was something of an end to the era - aviation's "golden age" if you will.
 Pressed into wartime service during World War 2, the London served for only a limited time in equally limited numbers while charged with keeping an eye on the waters off England and over the Mediterranean Sea.
 Like so many other outclassed aircraft appearing in the middle 1930s and called to fight, the Saro London would go down in aviation history as one of the many unsung heroes doing their part in the early years of the war.